SSH Access

 ```

-After this, users with access to the resource in Pangolin can run `pangolin ssh <alias>` to connect.
+After this, users with access to the resource can connect via the browser (public) or `pangolin ssh <alias>` (private).

-You can ask Pangolin to sign a key for a resource without starting an interactive SSH session.
-Useful for scripts or tools that use SSH with a specific key:
+You can ask Pangolin to sign a key for a resource without starting an interactive SSH session:

 pangolin ssh sign vm-01.prod.example.com --key-file /path/to/public/key.pub